torgbuiedunyenyo/infinite-book/world_document.md

 Tan wants Jay to see her world.
 Her father arranges documentation.
 They travel to the future together.

 Jay's experience of the future is disorienting.
-He's temporally illiterate in a place where temporal fluency is assumed.
-He can't sense time the way natives do.
 He gets lost easily—not just spatially, but temporally.
 He depends on Tan to navigate.

 The social dynamics are worse.
 Everyone assumes he's with Tan for citizenship, money, status.
 He's treated as a curiosity at best, a predator at worst.
 Tan's friends are polite but condescending.
 Her family is cold.

 Jay tries to adapt.
-He studies temporal mechanics, attempts to develop his time-sense, looks for work that doesn't require skills he doesn't have.
+He studies temporal mechanics, looks for work that doesn't require skills he doesn't have.
 Progress is slow and humiliating.

 ### Part Three: The Disappearance